chaichontat/cellpose/docs/train.rst

     --min_train_masks MIN_TRAIN_MASKS
                             minimum number of masks a training image must have to be used.
 Default: 5
+    --optimizer {adamw,sgd,muon}
+                          optimizer to use; if not set, defaults to AdamW unless --SGD is provided (Muon requires PyTorch >= 2.9)
     --SGD SGD             use SGD
     --save_every SAVE_EVERY
                             number of epochs to skip between saves.
 Default: 100